amerkurev/django-docker-template/README.md

 - A well-configured Django project, with individual settings that can be changed using environment variables
 - Building and debugging a Django project in Docker
 - Integrated [pytest](https://docs.pytest.org) and [coverage](https://coverage.readthedocs.io) for robust testing and code quality assurance ✅
-- A ready-made docker-compose file that brings together Postgres - Django - Gunicorn - Traefik
+- A ready-made docker-compose file that brings together Postgres - Django - Gunicorn - Traefik (or Caddy)
 - Serving static files (and user-uploaded files) with Nginx
 - Automatic database migration and static file collection when starting or restarting the Django container
 - Automatic creation of the first user in Django with a default login and password